'Sunday Night Football' prediction, odds: Vikings vs. Cowboys picks from expert on 37-17 run

 Veteran quarterback Dak Prescott helps lead the Dallas offense.
 In 13 games, he has completed 69% of his passes for 3,637 yards and 26 touchdowns with 10 interceptions and a rating of 100.2.
 He has also carried 44 times for 138 yards (3.1 average) and two touchdowns.
 In last week's loss at Detroit, he completed 31 of 47 passes for 376 yards and one touchdown with two interceptions.

 His top target is fourth-year wide receiver George Pickens.
 In 13 games, he has a team-high 78 receptions for 1,179 yards (15.1 average) and eight touchdowns.
 He has 18 explosive plays of 20 yards or more, including a long of 45, with 382 yards after the catch and 62 first-down conversions.
 In a 33-16 win over the Las Vegas Raiders, he caught nine passes for 144 yards (16.0 average) and one touchdown.
+He will be complemented by Lamb, who has been cleared to play after leaving last week's game with a concussion.
 See which team to back at SportsLine.

 Bet on J.J.
 McCarthy's longest passing completion being Under 31.5 yards at DraftKings: